-Cloud Native Virtualized Network Functions (TR28.834) and Network and Service Operations for Energy Utilities(TS28.829) can be partly applied to this use case

-Editor's Note: The gap analysis is FFS.
+No existing features are identified.

 5.21.6 Potential New Requirements needed to support the use case

 [PR 5.21.6-1] Subject to the operator’s policy, 5G system shall be able to provide the means for the authorized third party to provide the input data about specific virtual event(s) e.g. failure of the NW equipment, burst traffic on the virtual 5G system(s) for the mobile Metaverse service.